Julian Peddle: Rhondda Buses

 In December 1991, National Welsh collapsed.
 Stevensons, British Bus, Potteries and Peddle himself formed a consortium called Rhondda Buses to take over the former National Welsh depot at Porth in February 1992.
 The company initially used the license of Tellings-Golden Miller, a subsidiary of Midland Fox which owned the license of a defunct South Wales independent, CK Coaches.
 A second depot at Aberdare was also acquired but quickly sold on to Offa Demo, a company owned by Cynon Valley Travel which sold out to neighbouring Red & White Services after a year.
-Western Travel, owners Red & White, was later sold a minority stake in Rhondda Buses.
+Western Travel, owners of Red & White, was later sold a minority stake in Rhondda Buses.

 Many of the players in the consortium were themselves sold to larger groups.
-Badgerline took over Potteries; Stagecoach purchased Western Travel; and British Bus was taken over by the Cowie Group in 1996.
+Badgerline took over Potteries; Stagecoach Holdings purchased Western Travel; and British Bus was taken over by the Cowie Group in 1996.
 In December 1997, the entire company was taken over by Stagecoach, despite a rival bid from Badgerline's successor FirstGroup.

 An unusual side-effect of Stevenson's involvement in Rhondda Buses saw Stevensons take a share in Edinburgh Transport in 1993.
 This was the bus division of Silver Coach Lines, a company run by the former manager of National Welsh's Barry depot.
-The operation was closed down in 1994 when GRT Group took over two large operators in Edinburgh, Lowland Scottish and Midland Scottish.
+The operation was closed down in 1994 when the GRT Group took over two large operators in Edinburgh, Lowland Scottish and Midland Scottish.

 Tellings-Golden Miller

 In 1993, British Bus wished to sell Tellings-Golden Miller (TGM), and because of Peddle's involvement with TGM during the Rhondda Buses venture its former owner Stephen Telling approached him with a view to reacquiring the company.
 Peddle agreed to fund the buyout and took a minority share in the company.
 He also provided the money for TGM's takeover of Annfield Plain based Classic Coaches and smaller stakes in Burton's of Haverhill and The Linkline.

 TGM joined Peddle's Status Group on its formation in 1999, and he continued to own 28% of the company even after Status was broken up.
 The company released 30% of its shares on the Alternative Investment Market in 2003, and quickly bought the remaining shares in Burton's and The Linkline, as well as acquiring the former Arriva Colchester operation.
-However, Peddle's share had reduced to just over 20% by April 2006 as much of the company had been released on AIM.
+Peddle's share had reduced to just over 20% by April 2006 as much of the company had been released on AIM.
 He bought a further 50,000 shares in TGM in May 2006 and another 55,000 shares in October 2006.
 In December 2007, Arriva purchased TGM including Peddle's shares.